 - My overall winner

 Both Whoop and Oura did impressive work during the COVID-19 pandemic helping people identify subtle symptoms of the illness (even before a test could) by monitoring respiratory rate and heart rate variability.
-Because I am relatively young, and because of the prevalence of asymptomatic spread, having these data points during the pandemic was just too tempting to pass up.
-I wanted to know if I was getting ill so as not to pass the virus on to loved ones and neighbors.
-As such, I dove head first back into the deep end of the quantified self pool by using both an Oura Ring and a Whoop Strap, sometimes on the same night.
+Many were tempted to have these data points during the pandemic to know if they were getting ill so as not to pass the virus on to loved ones and neighbors.

 How much science is behind consumer sleep tracking devices?

-Despite their popularity, we have a dearth of studies looking at the accuracy of consumer sleep trackers, an issue we discussed in depth in Podcast episode #19, aptly tilted The Lord of the Oura Ring.
+Despite their popularity, we have a dearth of studies looking at the accuracy of consumer sleep tracking devices.
 In fact, one of the primary studies cited by Oura to prove accuracy tracked sleep for only one night in teenagers and the accuracy vs. polysomnogragphy was decent overall, but not without some major blips.

 The accuracy of these devices is still relatively unreliable vs. gold standard sleep trackers.
 Having said that, and as was proven out in the COVID studies, sleep trackers like Oura and Whoop are valuable as a method for tracking individual baselines over time, even if they do not give us absolutes in terms of sleep length and quality.